 If your current email setup works well, then probably no reason to mess with it.
 Unless you’re not using your own domain for the email.
 Then you need to upgrade right now.
 To be professional.

 If your current email is giving you fits and filling your inbox with spam, look at your options and select what’s best for how you use email in your business/organization.

 Some people truly only ever check email on one computer.
 Others use a number of devices throughout the day and need that flexibility.

 Some people prefer to check email in an app.
 Others always use their browser to access email.

-For my clients, I recommend either G Suite or Microsoft Office 365 email as those services are easy to set up and scale as the business or organization grows.
+For clients, I recommend either Google Workspace or Microsoft 365 email as they are easy to set up and scale as the business or organization grows.